f5devcentral/f5-big-iq-lab/docs/class2/module1/lab2.rst

 |  internal  |
 +------------+

-.. note :: **[New 6.0.1]** the Network Interfaces have been removed in 6.0.1, the mapping is done in the order the interfaces are configured on the VM template.
+.. note:: **[New 6.0.1]** the Network Interfaces have been removed in 6.0.1, the mapping is done in the order the interfaces are configured on the VM template.

 .. image:: ../pictures/module1/img_module1_lab2_3.png
     :align: center